mayank-git-hub/Text-Recognition/README.md

 * VGG Synth Text in the wild: A. Gupta, A. Vedaldi, A. Zisserman "Synthetic Data for Text Localisation in Natural Images" IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2016
 * Ren, Mengye, and Richard S. Zemel.
 "End-to-end instance segmentation with recurrent attention."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2017.
 * Girshick, Ross.
 "Fast r-cnn."
 Proceedings of the IEEE international conference on computer vision.
 2015.

-## This repository is currently into active development.
-Do raise issues and we will solve them as soon as possible.

-## Public Board on Trello - https://trello.com/b/V26dOOOB